bibanon/chan.arc/chan-arc-spec.rst

         }
     }

-**arc_version**
+**version**

-This key lists the version of the ``chan.arc`` format that this archive conforms to.
-Right now, this version string is ``draft-01``, where ``01`` will be incremented for newer version of this chan archive draft.
+This key lists the version of the ``chan.arc`` format that this archive conforms to, as listed above.

-The final format of this string is not yet decided, but will be closer to the final release of this specification.
+**board**

+This contains information about the board this thread was posted to.
+This should be generated at archive time.

+* ``id``

+    This is the id of the current board, which is normally the "url slug" of the given board.
+This key must be written.

+* ``name``

+    This is the long-form human-readable name of the board.
+On most imageboards, this is listed at the top.
+This key is optional, but is recommended as it can provide very valuable historical insight.

+* ``banner``

+    This is the filename of an image under ``resources/``, which is the banner at the top of the page at archive time.
+This is shown at the top of most image boards.
+This key is not required, but is recommended.

 **thread**